Education & Family Tech

 01

-We watched real families use chore charts before we designed a single screen.
-Parents wanted to add tasks from a phone in under ten seconds.
-Kids wanted bold visuals and a cookie counter they could see fill up.
-That research shaped the role split, the colors and the motion.
+We watched real families use chore charts before designing a single screen.
+Parents wanted to add a task from a phone in under ten seconds, and kids wanted bold visuals and a cookie counter they could see fill up.
+That research shaped the role split, the colours and the motion, so each side of the app fits the person using it.

 02